Giovanni Battista Tiepolo: Early life (1696–1726)

 In 1722 he was one of twelve artists commissioned to contribute a painting on canvas of one of the apostles as part of a decorative scheme for the nave of San Stae in Venice.
 The other artists involved included Ricci, Piazetta, and Pellegrini.

 Marriage and children

 In 1719, Tiepolo married noblewoman Maria Cecilia Guardi, sister of two contemporary Venetian painters, Francesco and Giovanni Antonio Guardi.
 Tiepolo and his wife had nine children, of whom four daughters and three sons survived to adulthood.
-Two of his sons, Domenico and Lorenzo, painted with him as his assistants and later achieved some independent recognition, in particular Giovanni Domenico Tiepolo.
+Two of his sons, Giovanni Domenico and Lorenzo, painted with him as his assistants and later achieved some independent recognition, in particular Giovanni Domenico Tiepolo.
 His children painted figures with a design similar to that of their father, but with distinctive, including genre, styles.
 His third son became a priest.
 Fabio Canal, Francesco Lorenzi, and Domenico Pasquini were among his pupils.